RNC files FEC complaint against Twitter, claims company made 'illegal in-kind contribution' to Biden campaign

 Bates said campaign officials also reviewed Biden's official schedules from the time and the meeting alleged by the New York Post did not take place.

-Meanwhile, prominent Republicans, including White House Press Secretary Kayleigh McEnany, as well as President Trump’s re-election campaign’s official Twitter account, were suspended after attempting to share the link to the story.
+Meanwhile, prominent Republicans, including White House press secretary Kayleigh McEnany as well as President Trump’s reelection campaign’s official Twitter account, were suspended after attempting to share the link to the story.

 "This is election interference, plain and simple.
-For Twitter to lock the main account of the campaign of the President of the United States is a breathtaking level of political meddling and nothing short of an attempt to rig the election," Trump campaign communications director Tim Murtaugh told Fox News.
+For Twitter to lock the main account of the campaign of the president of the United States is a breathtaking level of political meddling and nothing short of an attempt to rig the election," Trump campaign communications director Tim Murtaugh told Fox News.
 "Joe Biden’s Silicon Valley pals are aggressively blocking negative news stories about their guy and preventing voters from accessing important information.
 This is like something from communist China or Cuba, not the United States of America.”

 Twitter said Wednesday the New York Post article was in violation of its "hacked materials policy.”